MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-conversation-flow.md

 **Startup.cs**

-We register services for the bot in `Startup`.
+Register services for the bot in `Startup`.
 These services are available to other parts of the code through dependency injection.

 [!code-csharp[ConfigureServices](~/../botbuilder-samples/samples/csharp_dotnetcore/05.multi-turn-prompt/Startup.cs?range=15-37)]